draghuram/pythonintro/doc/source/lessons/lesson1.rst

 "print".

-As you have already seen, you use a function by passing it some values in parethesis.
-However, this is not mandatory.
+As you have already seen, you use a function by passing it some values in parenthesis.
+However, passing values is not mandatory (but you still need parenthesis).
 Here is an example:

     >>> print()

-Python has many ther functions which we will learn in later lessons.
+Python has many other functions which we will learn in later lessons.

 Variables
 ---------

-Let us take a small detour from data types by learning about variables.
 Many times in your program, you need to store values before using them later.
 For this, you use "variables".
 Here is an example::

     >>> age = 42